ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/containment-checking.md

 Please note that the provided source code does not contain all of the functionality to produce the output displayed in this section.
 As the next section explains, you should add the features needed to ensure that `containmentcheck` produces the expected output!
-Although you don't need to add any functionality to the `person` module, you will need to address all of the `TODO` markers in the `process` and `main` modules.
+After implementing a function that can automatically generate a data container that has random numerical values inside of it, you will need to create each of the containment checking functions for all of the supported data containers (i.e., list, tuple, and set).

 ???+ note